SequentSoft/ThreadFlow/docs/guide/master/advanced/sessions.md

 ### `set(string $key, mixed $data): void`

-You can store data in the session using the `set` method:
+You can store data in the session using the `set` method and retrieve it later:

 ```php
 public function answer(IncomingRegularMessageInterface $message)